bioconda/bioconda.github.io/_sources/developer/bulk.rst.txt

 #. **Make initial changes.** Typically one person is responsible for this part.

    * For pinning updates, see :ref:`update-pinnings`
-   * For Bioconductor releases, see :ref:`update-bioconductor`
+   * For Bioconductor releases, see :ref:`updating-bioconductor`
    * If a Bioconductor release *also* uses a new R version, complete a pinning migration first.
 You will need to wait for (or better yet, help out with) conda-forge building packages for the new R version.
-See :ref:`update-bioconductor` for more details.
+See :ref:`updating-bioconductor` for more details.
    * For other changes, you will likely need to write your own tooling.

 #. **Commit and push** these changes to bulk.